 How do I become a candidate for the Liberal Party of Canada?

 To begin the process of running to become a Nominated Candidate for the Liberal Party of Canada, read the National Rules for the Selection of Candidates for the Liberal Party of Canada that govern the nomination process, found here.
-After reading the rules, you can request a Nomination Candidate Package.
+You will be able to request a Nomination Candidate Package once ridings are opened for requests.

-After you submit documents, your Provincial or Territorial Greenlight Committee will review your submission.
-If approved to be a Qualified Nomination Contestant you will be on the ballot for your riding when the Nomination Meeting is called, subject to the Nomination Rules.
+After you submit your documents, your Provincial or Territorial Greenlight Committee will review your submission.
+The next step is to be approved by the National Campaign Chair to be a Qualified Nomination Contestant.
+After this, the nomination meeting will happen when the Party calls the meeting, and if there are multiple contestants in the race, you will be on the ballot for your riding when the Nomination Meeting is called, subject to the Nomination Rules.

 How do I get a copy of the nomination forms?

-Request the nomination package on liberal.ca/nominations/request-package, and a copy will be sent to you by email
+Once ridings are opened, you will be able to request the nomination package via liberal.ca/nominations, and a copy will be sent to you by email.

 How do I get my credit score?